Koodathayi cyanide killings: Jolly Joseph

 Jolly was originally from Kattappana, Idukki district, and a first-year college dropout.
 She married her first husband, Roy Thomas, in 1997.
 Jolly and Roy had two sons, now aged 19 and 24.
 According to her neighbour, Jolly lied to fellow villagers about being an M.Com.
 (Master's degree in Commerce) graduate and working at NIT Calicut.
 Her whereabouts during her daily outings to her fake job remained uncertain.
 In 2011, her husband Roy Thomas died under mysterious circumstances.
 Following the death of Shaju Zachariah's wife in 2016, Jolly married Shaju.
 Jolly had been described as "jovial, friendly, jolly and pious" by people who knew her.

 M. S. Mathew

 According to the police, Mathew, a jewellery shop employee who was also a distant relative and lover of Jolly, was the one who provided Jolly with the cyanide.
 He reportedly told the police that he procured the cyanide from Praji Kumar after giving him two bottles of alcohol and ₹5000.
-Mathew claims that Jolly asked him for cyanide to kill a stray dog that comes near her house.
+Mathew claims that Jolly asked him for cyanide to kill a rat that comes near her house.